o3de/o3de.org/content/docs/atom-guide/look-dev/materials/pbr.md

 weight: 200
 ---

-{{< preview-new >}}
+Physically based rendering (PBR) is rendering in a photorealistic way by simulating the physics of real-world lighting models.
+The following sections describe the basic concepts underlying PBR and how they relate to PBR material types in Atom.

 {{< todo issue="https://github.com/o3de/o3de.org/issues/688" >}}
 {{< /todo >}}

-Physically based rendering (PBR) is rendering in a photorealistic way by simulating the physics of real-world lighting models.
-The following sections describe the basic concepts underlying PBR and how they relate to PBR material types in Atom.

 ## PBR Shading Model